zachary-horvath/zachary-horvath/README.md

 ----

-I'm a professional web designer, developer, and consultant.
+I'm a professional web designer, developer, and marketer.
 I love to write and create content, and I build websites that are fast, responsive, intuitive, and dynamic.

 -----